rock-hopper/shuriken/README.md

 Main features:

-- onset, beat-of-the-bar, and BPM detection (via aubio)
+- onset and beat-of-the-bar detection (via aubio)
+- calculate BPM
 - time stretching in offline or real-time mode (via rubberband)
 - sync BPM of a drum loop to JACK transport
 - slice and move waveform sections around
 - each audio slice automatically assigned to its own MIDI key
 - join, split, and delete audio slices
 - apply gain, gain ramp, normalise, and reverse
-- set loop markers
+- loop playback mode
 - ALSA and JACK MIDI
 - LADISH L1 session management (also compatible with NSM via nsm-proxy)
 - zoom waveform in and out